keptsecret/otc-fts-mods/README.md

 This uses the ice_tornado magic effect.
 The animation is not exactly 1-to-1 as the given example but quite close enough.

-_Note: For some reason, the otclient from edubart on the latest version doesn't render the ice_tornado effect correctly.
-See [here](https://otland.net/threads/issue-on-the-animation-of-eternal-winter.281595/).
-So the video is recorded using mehah's otclient._

 Files added/changed in TFS:

 * `blizzard.lua`: belongs in data/spells/scripts/attack